Deathbloodjr/RF.SaveProfileManager/README.md

 # RF.SaveProfileManager
  A Rhythm Festival mod to manage save files and mod save data.

- This mod lets you create separate save files and enable or disable mods based on which profile you're on.\
+ This mod lets you create separate save files and enable or disable mods based on which profile you're on (provided the mod supports it).\
  It also makes backups of all your save data.